phtj/patrick-janssen/service.md

 ## Others

+ - 2021: Invited member of the BCA Technical Committee for IDD Awards 2021, to recognise AEC firms and projects for their outstanding IDD adoption and project teams’ efforts.
 - 2015 – ongoing: Invited lectures at Building Construction Authority of Singapore (BCA) as part of a seminar series on Parametric BIM.
 - 2015: Organisation Committee and Design Tutor, International Forum on Urbanism (IFoU) Winter School, National University of Singapore, 12-23 January 2013.